1nonlyxtian/b-buttons/README.md

 3. Repeat Step 1 and 2 until necessary.
 4. Don't forget to put in the content and close all tags.

 There you have it.
-You now have a list that is more beautiful and more elegant. :)
+You now have more beautiful and more elegant buttons. :)

 NOTE: If you have questions on the usage of B-Buttons, you can email me at 1nonlyxtian@gmail.com or message me on Twitter: [@1nOnlyXtian](https://twitter.com/1nonlyxtian).